aMiscreant/WhiteRabbit/README.md

 **Anonymize.
 Obfuscate.
 Vanish.**

 WhiteRabbit is a Python toolkit for secure, high-fidelity data laundering.
-It scrubs, obfuscates, and securely relays files through multi-hop encrypted networks — ideal for whistleblowers, forensic evasion, and paranoid privacy freaks.
+It scrubs, obfuscates, and securely relays files through multi-hop encrypted networks — forensic evasion, and paranoid privacy freaks.

 ---